Berklee Online offers a 30% tuition reduction to all military students who are veterans, reservists, and on active duty.

-Top-Up is a program that allows GI Bill participants to use the GI Bill to supplement the tuition and fees not covered by tuition assistance.
+Top-Up is a program that allows GI Bill® participants to use the GI Bill® to supplement the tuition and fees not covered by tuition assistance.
 The amount of the benefit can be equal to the difference between the total cost of a college course and the amount of tuition assistance that is paid by the military for the course.

 The amount of the benefit is limited to the amount that the person would receive for the same course if regular MGIB benefits were being paid.
 In no case can the amount paid by the military combined with the amount paid by VA be more than the total cost of the course.

-% of term completed as of withdrawal
+Portion of semester completed as of withdrawal date

-|Less than 10%||90% refund|
+|Less than 10%||90% returned|

-|10% up to but not including 20%||80% refund|
+|10% up to but not including 20%||80% returned|

-|20% up to but not including 30%||60% refund|
+|20% up to but not including 30%||60% returned|

-|30% up to but not including 40%||40% refund|
+|30% up to but not including 40%||40% returned|

-|40% up to but not including 60%||20% refund|
+|40% up to but not including 60%||20% returned|

-|More than 60%||No refund|
+|More than 60%||No return|

 - The U.S. Department of Education's College Affordability and Transparency Center's College Scorecards make it easier to find the right college for you.
 You can use the College Scorecard to learn more about a college's affordability and value in order to make more informed decisions about which college to attend.